 Forwarding over TLS protocol protects DNS queries sent out by resolver.
-It can be configured using TLS forwarding which provides methods for authentication. ...
-It can be configured using policy.TLS_FORWARD which provides methods for authentication.
+It can be configured using policy.TLS_FORWARD function which provides methods for authentication.
 See list of DNS Privacy Test Servers supporting DNS-over-TLS to test your configuration.

 Read more on Forwarding over TLS protocol (DNS-over-TLS).